HybridRobotics/quadruped_nmpc_dcbf_duality/README.md

 roslaunch cbf_controllers test_simple_duality.launch
 ```

 Then set a 2D Nav Goal in the RViz for the robot standup, and type "trot" to set the gait.
-You can comand the robot by `move_base_simple/goal` or `cmd_vel` or use the `goal_sender.launch` to send a goal (recommanded).
+You can command the robot by `move_base_simple/goal` or `cmd_vel` or use the `goal_sender.launch` to send a goal (recommended).

 ```
 roslaunch cbf_controllers goal_sender.launch
 ```

 ## Implementation Details
-The OCS2 only supports continuous time formulation, and discrete in the solver internally.
-So the exponential DCBF duality constraints is formulate as:
+The OCS2 only supports continuous time formulation and is discrete in the solver internally.
+So the exponential DCBF duality constraints is formulated as:

 $$
 \begin{align}